theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 # V          NSg/C D/P NPrSg   NPl      .
 >
 #
 > Object - oriented programming , a   programming paradigm based on the concept of
 # NSg/V  .
 W?
 NSg/V       .
 D/P NSg         NSg      W?
-J/P D   NSg     P
+P  D   NSg     P
 > " objects " , which may      contain data , in the form of fields , often known   as
 # .
 NPl     . .
 I/C   NPrSg/VX V       NSg  .
-NPrSg/V/J/P D   NSg  P  NPrPl  .
+P  D   NSg  P  NPrPl  .
 J     NSg/V/J NSg/R
 > attributes ; and code  , in the form of procedures , often known   as    methods .
 A
 # NPl        .
 V/C NSg/V .
-NPrSg/V/J/P D   NSg  P  NPl        .
+P  D   NSg  P  NPl        .
 J     NSg/V/J NSg/R NPl     .
 D/P
 > feature of objects is that    an  object's procedures can      access and often modify
 # NSg     P  NPl     VL N/I/C/D D/P N$       NPl        NPrSg/VX NSg/V  V/C J     V
 > the data fields of the object with which they are associated .
 Thus